-2. Number of beds subject to delayed discharge
+2. Number of beds subject to delayed discharge What does this mean for me?

 Delayed Discharge: A patient who remains in hospital after a senior doctor (consultant or registrar) has documented in the healthcare record that the patient can be discharged.
 This indicator is used to assess quality of care, costs and efficiency, and is also used for health planning purposes.
 Target: There is no hospital-level target associated with this indicator